jerryp1/mapcomp/README.md

 1. Editor -> Code Style -> Java: Table size, Indent, Continuation indent are all **4**.
 2. Editor -> Code Style -> Java -> Imports: select "**Insert imports for inner classes**".
 3. Editor -> Inspections: select Java -> JVM languages, and select "**Serializable class without 'serialVersionUID'**".
 We note that all `PtoId` in `PtoDesc` instances are generated using serialVersionUID.
-When creatding a new instance of `PtoDesc`, make it `implement Serializable` , follow the warning to generate a `serialVersionUID`, paste that ID to be `PtoId`, and delete `implement Serializable` and corresponding imports.
+When creating a new instance of `PtoDesc`, make it `implement Serializable` , follow the warning to generate a `serialVersionUID`, paste that ID to be `PtoId`, and delete `implement Serializable` and corresponding imports.
 4. Plugins: Install and use "**Git Commit Template**" to write commit.
 If necessary, install and use "**Alibaba Java Coding Guidelines**" for unified code styles.

 ### Linking Native Libraries